Breakdown: Net zero goals demand zero tolerance

-What do Microsoft (MSFT.O), British Airways, Royal Dutch Shell (RDSa.L), and Glencore (GLEN.L) have in common?
+LONDON (Reuters Breakingviews) - What do Microsoft, British Airways, Royal Dutch Shell, and Glencore have in common?
 They all reckon their greenhouse gas (GHG) emissions will hit “net zero” by 2050.
 Though the targets sound the same, investors shouldn’t assume they are.
 Breakingviews offers a way to sort substance from hot air.

 WHAT EXACTLY IS NET ZERO?